 To come full circle back to the Fitzgerald story and its background theme of imperialism and colonialism that subjugated the American continent, the Wehrbauer principal would have given the Indigenous Americans a solid conceptual defense against the theft of their land and resources.
 Concepts can evolve to strategies and can serve as ideological rallying points for much needed unity within divided population.

 Farming, as a model for civilization, means cultivating one’s own wealth from one’s own resources and cooperating with one’s folk to produce as much as is needed.
 This encourages a social development trajectory that successfully avoids the banking/debt trap in which material wealth itself becomes a tool for creating more material wealth and productive labor slowly withers.
-The Braddock estate of El Dorado is the American Dixie model of civilization that depends on slavery, deceit, and all sorts of negative things to keep itself going.
+The Braddock estate of El Dorado is the American Dixie model of civilization that depends on slavery, deceit, and all sorts of negative things to stay functional.

-National Socialism was born out of a world of excess and corruption when it successfully toppled the German Weimar Republic.
+National Socialism was born out of a world of excess and corruption when it successfully reformed the German Weimar Republic.
 The initial years of Hitler’s government were so groundbreaking and successful, because the NSDAP, in effect, took a step back with the goal of course correction with an eye on the future.
 Hence, the brief resumed use the German Empire flag, some corresponding institutions, and the permanently intended return to autocracy.
 From there, Hitler only expected the first true fruits of National Socialism to blossom some 25 to 50 later.
 And NS Germany is but one example.
-The American Indians, who are far from a monolithic group, too had their localized squabbles and foppery amongst the many tribes and groups that existed, and it was precisely this that led to their downfall as an independent civilization.
+The American Indians, who are far from a monolithic group, too had their localized squabbles and foppery among the many tribes and groups that existed, and it was precisely this that led to their downfall as an independent civilization.
 A step back from their own excesses would have most behooved them, though it is impossible to blame them for their lack of foresight against European imperialism.

 F. Scott Fitzgerald could not have drawn on European twentieth century history examples when writing Diamond as Big as the Ritz in the early 1920s, but he certainly drew on the American history mentioned.
 The 20th century patterns are applicable here, because as Mark Twain cleverly put: “history doesn’t repeat itself, but it does rhyme.”
 Events echo the past and new mistakes are all too often reminiscent of the past.
 With the advent of globalist high finance during the Industrial Revolution, symbolized by Washington finding the diamond, a regime of banks and Rothschilds has come to call all the shots in the world.
 Just as Washington gave his slaves the “choice” of democracy so have the finance empires of today and the only choices of action that can be voted on a screened and filtered by them, and so like Washington’s slaves, we have seemingly no where to go, save into blissful ignorance.